 21st August 2005

-They were removed in 2008 when the Haymarket Metro Station underwent a facelift.
-This was to be a temporary measure according to a council spokesman A few of the statues are being taken out to allow access to the Metro station for the rebuilding, but will be put back.
+They were removed in 2008 when the Haymarket Metro Station was redeveloped, but will be put back, according to a council spokesperson.
 They never made it back to the Haymarket.

 Ideas for the relocation of the statues have included Exhibition Park, Great Park housing estate near Gosforth and Hadrian’s Way coast-to-coast trail.
 Meanwhile, they lie on an unsecured bit of wasteland near the Central Motorway.